Ruby on Rails extension for Flash Builder 4

 }

-Similarly generate service calls for Update and Delete buttons, select updateCustomer and deleteCustomer operations respectively and pass the same simpleCustomer object as argument.
-After generating service calls for other two buttons your application code in this URL http://sujitreddyg.com/fb4articles/beta2/BlazeDSCRUD_3.mxml.txt
+Similarly generate service calls for Update and Delete buttons, select updateCustomer and deleteCustomer operations respectively and pass the same simpleCustomer object with modified values as argument.
+After generating service calls for other two buttons your application code in this URL http://sujitreddyg.com/fb4articles/release/BlazeDSCRUD_3.mxml.txt

 Clicking on the Add/Update/Delete buttons will reflect the changes on the server.
 Let’s get the updated collection of customers from the server by invoking getAllCustomers function of the SimpleCustomerServiceDestination class if the Add/Update/Delete operations are successful.